Foods to taste when in Iceland – Wild Voyager Blog

 Icelandic hot dog

-These hot dogs are affordable and found everywhere in Iceland, making this food unmissable to try during your trip.
+These hot dogs are affordable and found everywhere in Iceland, making them an unmissable food to try during your trip.

 2. Smoked lamb